infergo-ml/infergo-studies/gmm/README.md

 # Gaussian mixture model

-Inferring gaussian mixture components; both component parameters and probabilities of data points to belong to each component are inferred.
+Inferring Gaussian mixture components; both component parameters and probabilities of data points to belong to each component are inferred.
 First, a MLE estimate of the parameters is computed, then, a Hamiltonian Monte Carlo variant is used to infer the